NicklasVraa/Color-manager/readme.md

 utils.add_backdrop(src, dest, name, color, padding, rounding)
 ```

 Or launch the GUI by running `python3 color_manager/gui.py` in a terminal from the project's root directory.
 The GUI will adopt your active theme.
-Dependencies: `colormath`, `tqdm` and `pillow`.
+Dependencies: `basic_colormath`, `tqdm` and `pillow`.
 For the GUI, `pygobject` (GTK bindings) must also be installed.

 **Defining a palette or mapping** is either done as a dict-object or as an external json-file, e.g.:
 ```python